 The AKC also regulates various other kinds of dog competitions, including field tests, lure coursing, hunting tests and herding tests, among others.

 Perhaps now that you know more about dog shows, you can impress your friends during the next Westminster show with comments like "That dog is an excellent specimen of the clumber spaniel" and "Did you notice the graceful gait of that Finnish spitz?"
-To learn more about dogs, including those dog heroes charged with search-and-rescue, guiding and policing duties, investigate the links on the next page.
+To learn more about dogs, including those dog heroes charged with search-and-rescue, guiding and policing duties, investigate the links below.